Morris L Hallowell IV - Architectural

 Basic Blacksmithing Processes

 There are only very few basic operations a blacksmith can perform.
-Virtually everything he does is an elaboration based on a combination of these basic forgings:
+Virtually everything he does is an elaboration based on combinations and permutations of these basic forgings:

 Draw out a taper.